Foreword - forward

 From Hull AWE

 A spelling mistake (or lack of concentration) can lead to confusion here.
-A moment's thought should prevent such errors.
+A moment's thought - and perhaps a look at AWE's page For- - fore- - should prevent such errors.

 - A foreword is a short piece of writing, or words, placed before another, longer, piece, usually as an introduction preface to a book, particularly when written by a person other than the author of the main body of the book.
 The word foreword is a noun.

 - The basic meaning of the adjective forward means 'in the direction toward the place for which one is heading'.
 It has no '-e-'.
 Many related meanings have developed from this.
 In addition to adjectival meanings, there are also an adverb, as in 'let's move forward on this'; a noun, which is rare outside the sport of rugby football; and a verb, which means 'to pass [a message] on from a first recipient to a second', (or "To send forward, send to an ulterior destination (a thing, rarely a person)", OED.)
 In e-mails of course, it can be many recipients.

 - You may also want to see Afterward - afterword.